ctd1077/Project-Clock-Timer/README.md

 ## Versioning

-For the versions available, see the [ctd1077](https://github.com/ctd1077/Project-Clock-Timer).
+For the versions available, see the [Project Clock Timer](https://github.com/ctd1077/Project-Clock-Timer).

 ## Authors